paulboekschoten/TFE_demo_selfsigned_certificate_AWS/README.md

-# TFE_demo_selfsigned_certificate_AWS
+# Terraform Enterprise installation with self-signed certificates on AWS
-This repository installs Terraform Enterprise (TFE) in AWS on a Ubuntu virtual machine.
+This repository installs Terraform Enterprise (TFE) with self-signed certificates in AWS on a Ubuntu virtual machine.

 This terraform code creates
  - A key pair